IT ONLY TAKES A PINCH OF SALT

 As the bread baked the kids and hubby shuffled in and out of the kitchen asking continually, ‘when is it done?’

-I tipped it out of the pan, thumped the bottom and it sounded hollow, signalling the bread was cooked through and not doughy.
+I tipped it out of the pan, thumped the bottom and it sounded hollow, signaling the bread was cooked through and not doughy.

-Almost in unison we each took a bite of our piece of bread…….something was wrong!
+Almost in unison we each took a bite of our piece of bread…….